slune-org/intl-ts/doc/api.md

 Create an internationalization object using the given language map.
 If `preferences` parameter is provided, its value will be used as the user preferred language order.
 If true, the parameter `createGenerics` allow more generic language codes to be automatically added in preferences.
 For example, if preference contains `no-NO-NY`, it will automatically add `no-NO` and `no` in this order after this entry.
 This parameter may be set to false, for example when using browser preferred languages, as end-user may already define specific and generic preferences.

 Note that language codes are formatted to lowercase and digit separated with underscores.
 So, instead of `no-NO-NY`, the actual language code will be `no_no_ny`.
-This will ensure a single way of writting language codes, using characters which are valid as object keys in TypeScript (preventing the need to use quotes).
+This will ensure a single way of writing language codes, using characters which are valid as object keys in TypeScript (preventing the need to use quotes).

 Note that the message names _must not contain one of the keyword_ of the API.
 In order to prevent name collision, API methods and data begin with a \$ character.